josephsenior/Grinta-Agent/docs/guides/getting-started.md

 #### **Web Interface**
 1. Open your browser
 2. Navigate to http://localhost:3000
-3. You should see the OpenHands dashboard
+3. You should see the Forge dashboard

 #### **API Interface**
 1. Open your browser